• Home

 gin infusion - featured

-When you’ve progressed a little further along in your journey of serving delicious cocktails to friends and family, you may want to add to your secret arsenal of winsome spirits by infusing your regular gin with a few unique and refreshing flavours.
+When you’ve progressed a little further along in your journey of serving delicious cocktails to friends and family, you may want to add to your secret arsenal of winsome spirits by infusing your regular gin with a few unique flavours.
 How do you do that?
 By picking the ingredients that will enhance the flavour of the gin and vice versa.
 Now gin has botanicals of its own, so you don’t want to introduce an ingredient that will clash with the spirit’s inherent flavour.
 One way to circumvent this is by using a quality London Dry Gin (think Tanqueray or Gordon’s) that is more neutral and therefore perfect for these sorts of infusions.

 A few basics before you get started: Ensure you have a clean, sterile and sealable jar to make your infusions.
 Look to seasonal ingredients for inspiration, but check that their flavours are complementary to those of gin.
 Once your infusion is complete, strain the spirit to remove any solids, and fine-strain further to get rid of any sediments.
 Store your infused spirit carefully in a cool, dark place, with the container shut tight.